RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 This design is intended to enable quick reconfiguration of the safety circuit.
 For example, a complete DVRK setup (4 daisy-chained controller boxes) would have 1 E-Stop Cable, 3 Extension Cables, and 1 Termination Plug.
 To split this into two separate systems (e.g., MTMR+PSM1 and MTML+PSM2), each system would use 1 E-Stop Cable, 1 Extension Cable, and 1 Termination Plug.

 Note that the GND connection is not needed for the e-stop functionality, but it is included because it is a good way to make sure that all controller boxes share a common GND.
-Since the safety connector does not include a GND pin, this GND connection could be obtained by attaching to a screw on the enclosure.
+Since the 4-pin safety connector does not include a GND pin, this GND connection could be obtained by attaching to a screw on the enclosure.
+On the 5-pin safety connector, the GND is available on pin 2.

 We have implemented this at JHU using mini-DIN connectors.
 The female connectors are Digikey P/N CP-2140-ND (free hanging) or CP-2540-ND (panel mount).
 The male connector is Digikey P/N CP-2040-ND (free hanging).
 For the extension cable, it is possible to use an S-Video cable IF the pin carrying the 12V is cut (pin 1 in the drawing below).
 Otherwise, you would also connect the 12V supplies together, as in the Parallel Connection above, though at least the current would not flow through the safety relays.